pactus-project/PIPs/PIPs/pip-36.md

 #### Topic ID

-Topic ID is a fixed lenght two bytes and defined as below:
+Topic ID is a fixed length two bytes and defined as below:

 1. **0x0001**: Block Info
 2. **0x0002**: Transaction Info